 What are the other types of slower balls in cricket

 There are many types of slower balls in cricket that fast bowlers can use in the death overs to deceive the batters.
-You can use the leg and off cutters, the back of the hand deliveries and the knuckle ball in order to deceptively change the pace of the ball.
+You can use the leg and off cutters, the back of the hand deliveries, and the knuckle ball to deceptively change the pace of the ball.

 You will have fun playing exciting games on here: E2Bet